Higher Hochschild homology and exponential functors: Outer adjoints

-\begin{rem} To see that Definition \ref{def:omega} gives functors as claimed, one has to check that the functors $\omega$, $\Omega$ take values in the respective categories $\foutk[\gr]$ and $\foutk[\gr\op]$.
+\begin{rem} To see that Definition \ref{def:omega} gives functors as claimed, one has to check that $\omega$, $\Omega$ take values in the respective categories $\foutk[\gr]$ and $\foutk[\gr\op]$.

-Consider the covariant case (the contravariant case is dual).
-By the universal property of the equalizer, $\omega F$ as defined is a functor in $\fcatk[\gr]$; it remains to show that it lies in the subcategory $\foutk[\gr]$ by using the criterion provided by Lemma \ref{lem:fout_(co)equalizer}.
-The canonical inclusion $\omega F \hookrightarrow F$ induces a commutative diagram
+Consider the covariant case (the contravariant case is categorically dual).
+It is clear that $\omega F$ is a functor in $\fcatk[\gr]$; we show that it lies in the subcategory $\foutk[\gr]$ by using the criterion provided by Lemma \ref{lem:fout_(co)equalizer}.